-For those who profess that keeping the law is a good thing, or sing songs about keeping the commandments, or recite prayers about how good the commandments are, you might find it interesting to know that fasting from leaven for this whole week is one of those commandments (Exodus 12:15).
+For those who agree that keeping the law is a good thing, or sing songs about keeping the commandments, or recite prayers about how good the commandments are, you might find it interesting to know that fasting from leaven for this whole week is one of those commandments (Exodus 12:15).
 In fact it’s such an important commandment that the result of eating leaven this week cuts you off from God’s people.
-But hey, those are just God’s own words directly from His mouth… not really important by the looks of so many that practice this holy day while eating leaven all week.

 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.

 Yeshua also states that every law should be kept in Matthew 23:23 where He calls those who do some commandments, but not others, hypocrites.
-Seems there’s a lot of that around nowadays.
+That’s something we should keep in mind.

 And further, we just read above from Paul an interesting comment.
-Even the Apostle Paul commanded (because we know God’s commands aren’t important enough [sarcasm]) to keep the feast without the old leaven.
-Ah, but he’s speaking spiritually – you might say.
-Well read it again.
+Even the Apostle Paul commanded to keep the feast without the old leaven.
+Ah, but he’s speaking spiritually, you might say.
+Well let’s look again.
 He seems to be simply stating that first we keep the feast without the old actual leaven… and furthermore without the spiritualized leaven of malice and wickedness.
 Do you see the word “neither” in that verse?